affilirator/thekitchen-pot/src/content/blog/best-2-slice-toaster.md

 Consider buying a model that comes with a retractable cord mechanism to keep things manageable and straightforward.

-## _**_2 Slice Toaster: Our Best Pick_**_
+## ****2 Slice Toaster: Our Best Pick****

 Wolf Gourmet is our ideal 2 slice toaster!
 This kitchen appliance has extraordinary features that make it stand out from the rest.
 It features innovative technology with extra-wide slots for large pieces of bread.

 You can use the unique 2 slice toaster to prepare toasts for a lot of people.
 As such, this appliance will save you time every time you have visitors.
-What's better is the fact that it's highly flexible and you can use even for a small family without extra cost.
+What’s better is the fact that it’s highly flexible and you can use even for a small family without extra cost.

 Additionally, the Wolf Gourmet 2 slice toaster has an elegant look with stainless steel shades and comes with an extended bread lifter.

 ## Final Verdict: The Best 2 Slice Toaster

 Do you want to start your mornings with a buttered, hot, and crispy toast?
 Then you have to invest in the best 2 slice toaster.
-It's a must-have appliance that'll revolutionize your family's breakfast moments.
+It’s a must-have appliance that’ll revolutionize your family’s breakfast moments.

 As a matter of fact, toasted bread has low fat content and high starch which is necessary to help you kick-start your day on a high note.
 As such, you should aim at eating it regularly, together with other cereals, and watch as your productivity increases steadily.